 In the real world, most administrators do not provide the host key fingerprint.

-Instead you can ask anyone else with a physical access to the server or who already knows the host key.
+Instead you can ask anyone else who has a physical access to the server or who already knows the host key.
 The host key is only one and hence the same for all users.
 Also note that the host key fingerprint is generated from a public key part of the host key only.
 So it is not secret and can be safely sent over unencrypted (yet trusted) communication channels.

 If you need to know the fingerprint later on for other purposes, like to verify the host key on another machine, or for automation, go to a Server and Protocol Information Dialog.
 See a Server Host key Fingerprint box.